Skip to main content

 • you know how to express concerns you may have

-• you know the process that will occur once they have been expressed; and
+• you know the process that will occur once they have been expressed

 • you know you are always safe to express them.